Back

 6. Create a Sensory Box

-Sensory activities for kids with low functioning autism are especially beneficial because they provide them with a gentle yet engaging way to interact with their surroundings.
+Sensory activities for kids with low-functioning autism are especially beneficial because they provide them with a gentle yet engaging way to interact with their surroundings.

-7. Homemade Puzzles
+7. Personalized Puzzles

-Just as visual cues in puzzles help in understanding, they can also make explaining autism to kids clearer by creating a connection to familiar and positive images.
+They can also make explaining autism to kids clearer by creating a connection to familiar and positive images.

 8. DIY Light Box